35+ orders placed in your location

 Symptoms for deficiency or excess of IgG differ greatly.
 There may be frequent infections, fever, skin rashes, sinus infection, diarrhoea, allergies, or a lung infection.
 The IgG test is also prescribed if you have a family history of immunodeficiency.
 It can detect bacterial infections, low immunity, autoimmune disorders, cancers like multiple myeloma, and also infections in newborns.

 IgG tests are easily available in India.
 Recently, during the COVID-19 pandemic, the antibody IgG test was used to determine the presence or absence of antibodies after the infection and vaccination.
-IgG antibodies usually become positive after 8 - 13 days of infection & peak around 21 days.
+IgG antibodies usually become positive after 8 - 13 days of infection and peak around 21 days.

 The test is not used to diagnose the active infection though.

-The IgG test measures the levels of Immunoglobulin G in the body.
+The IgG Test measures the levels of immunoglobulin G in the body.

-If a person is experiencing the following conditions, doctors may ask you to get an IgG test:
+If a person is experiencing the following conditions, doctors may ask you to get an IgG Test:

 - Unexplained weight loss